UBC-MDS/punisheR/README.md

 the Akaike and Bayesian Information Criterion (see below), both of which *punish* complex models -- hence this package's name.

-As examined below, we recognize that these tools already exist in R. This is acceptable to us because impetus for this project is primarily pedagogical, intended to improve our understanding of model selection techniques and collaborative software development.
+As examined below, we recognize that well-designed versions of these tools already exist in R.
+This is acceptable to us because impetus for this project is primarily pedagogical, intended to improve our understanding of model selection techniques and collaborative software development.

 ## Contributors: